haris-sujethan/repo-2-pdf/README.md

 # repo-2-pdf

-Convert your repositories into clean PDFs and structured JSON outputs, designed for AI ingestion pipelines but also useful for documentation.
+Convert your repositories into clean PDFs and structured JSON outputs, **designed for giving LLMs full context of your codebase**

 ## Features